Paul47/LEDMatrix_22/XYTable-array-generator/README.md

 **Intro**
 This Arduino sketch will create an x,y lookup table for LED projects instead of writing and using mapping code.
 It uses LEDMatrix definitions (ex: HORIZONTAL_ZIGZAG_MATRIX) to define the LED mapping.

 The LED mapping apps I have found all have shortcoming on the size or layout of the matrix.
-Especially for blocks or cells within the matrix like the popular 8x8 blocks.
+Especially for tiles within the matrix like the popular 8x8 tiles.
 This sketch includes:

 Up to 32k LEDs
-Small to very large matrices – laid out in any direction with or w/o zigzag Matrix can be made of blocks (cells) of any size that of any size– laid out in any direction with or w/o zigzag in the block and block layout within the matrix.
+Small to very large matrices – laid out in any direction with or w/o zigzag Matrix can be made of tiles of any size that of any size– laid out in any direction with or w/o zigzag in the tile and tile layout within the matrix.
 Produces a report on the Serial Terminal of the specified configuration and the resulting mapping array.
  Simple cut and paste into your header file.
 Arduino code in small single purpose functions that are easy to modify